 Since raccoons enjoy raiding trash cans, it’s best to use ones made of tough materials like hard plastics and metal.
 Cans should have tight-fitting lids and straps or clamps to help hold them shut.
 Finally, it’s recommended the cans be tied to a support or placed in a rack where they can’t be tipped over.
-Raccoons have an affinity for chimneys, as well.
+Raccoons can cause structural damage as they try to enter buildings, such as attics where they like to nest, and they have an affinity for chimneys, as well.
 Access to this area can be restricted through purchase of a commercial spark arrestor cap or heavy screen wire secured over any openings.

-The other means by which raccoons can be controlled is capture or trapping.
 Check local regulations for trapping and relocation requirements.
-If you have any questions or concerns, contact your pest control professional who has training in resolving unwanted pest issues in the correct ways.
+If you have any questions or concerns, contact our professional animal trappers who are trained in resolving unwanted pest issues in a safe and humane way.

-What are some prevention tips homeowners can follow to prevent a raccoon infestation?
+Prevention tips homeowners can follow to prevent a raccoon infestation

-The important proactive approaches to preventing raccoon problems are minimize access to suitable foods, shelter and water.
-Also, preventing a raccoon problem and their associated property damage may require trapping and removing the animal.
-It is important to understand that, while there are many effective and safe methods to prevent raccoons, it always is best to seek advice, recommendations and help from your pest management professional.
+The important proactive approaches to preventing raccoon problems are to minimize access to food, shelter and water.
+Preventing a raccoon problem and their associated property damage may require trapping and removing the animal.

 - Fecal droppings (scat)